home... about pamela... tellings... quiet days... workshops... scripts, hymns & essays

 Beauty Past Change

-These programs last about an hour.
-Each one can be used whole for an evening event, study afternoon or quiet day, or broken up to be told and talked over for several sessions.
+These more substantive programs can be used whole for an evening event, study afternoon or quiet day, or broken up to be told and talked over for several sessions.

 Ahab - The Worst King Israel Ever Had